Blue Bloods: Accolades

 In 2012, producer Brian Burns was a finalist for the Humanitas Prize for the season-two episode "The Job".

 In 2021, the show was awarded the TV Faith and Freedom Award for season 10, episode 19, "Family Secrets" at the MovieGuide Awards.

 Writer producer Siobhan Byrne O'Connor was nominated for an Edgar Award in 2012 for the episode "Innocence", in 2015 for the episode "Unfinished Business" and in 2023 for the episode "The Reagan Way".
 Kevin Wade was nominated for an Edgar Award in 2019 for the episode "My Aim is True".

 Spin-off

 On June 4, 2024, Paramount Global co-CEO Brian Robbins revealed plans for a "franchise extension" of Blue Bloods.
-In February 2025, CBS announced that it had ordered a spinoff—Boston Blue—straight to series for the 2025–26 television season.
-Wahlberg will star and serve as an executive producer for the spinoff, which will follow Danny Reagan after transferring to the Boston Police Department.
-It will premiere in the fall of 2025, inheriting the former timeslot of Blue Bloods.
+In February 2025, CBS announced that it had ordered a spinoff—Boston Blue—straight to series for the 2025–26 television season; the series is executive produced by Wahlberg and focuses on his character of Danny Reagan, who transfers to the Boston Police Department alongside his son Sean.
+It premiered on October 17, 2025, inheriting the former timeslot of Blue Bloods.